 Apps for Studying Together

-Communication Apps for Campus Life
+Communication Apps for Campus and Professional Life

 Staying connected with classmates and campus organizations requires the right messaging tools.
+These same platforms prepare you for workplace communication.

 GroupMe dominates college group messaging.
 Students use it for class chats, club coordination, and exam prep discussions.
 Unlike text message groups, GroupMe keeps conversations organized and lets you mute notifications when needed.
-Most campus organizations default to GroupMe for member communication.

 Campus-Specific Apps

-Platforms like campusM and Modo Campus power many of these apps.
+Platforms like campusM and Modo Campus power many of these university apps.
 They integrate with your school's existing systems to pull grades, financial aid information, and course registration into one place.

 Building Your App Toolkit